 Each meeting, a member of the Community will share a new technology, a best practice, tips & tricks, and more that you can use in your own online teaching.
 We encourage you to bring what you are working on, any challenges you're conquering, and any successes you've had with teaching in a technology-enhanced way so we can all learn together.
 Members of the community can save you time by sharing how they handled similar situations.

-We encourage you to register for each session https://ctl2.uwindsor.ca/openlearning/workshops/9/ as light refreshments will be served.
+We encourage you to register for each session https://ctl2.uwindsor.ca/openlearning/workshops/9/.

 Lave, J. & Wenger, E. (1991).
 Situated Learning: Legitimate Peripheral Participation.
 New York: Cambridge University